Published by:

 Outcomes

-1. Stakeholders see us as an effective means to raise veterans’ issues to the Victorian Government.
+1. VVC is known as an effective means to raise veterans’ issues to the Victorian Government.

 2. Ex-service and veteran support organisations use our channels to give feedback and ask questions.